AdityaShen/Simba-Diagnostics-Tool/README.md

 - HAR trace and diagnostics require Python 3 and ADB to be installed and available in PATH.
 - If you encounter permission errors, always re-run the installer or app as administrator.

+## Quick Navigation Tip

+You can press the Home button at the top right of the screen:

+- On the landing page (showing connected phones), this will refresh the device list.
+- On the main streaming page, this will take you back to the landing page.

 ## Bundled Binaries and External Libraries

 All core binaries and dependencies required by Simba are included in the distributable package.
 This reduces the need to manually download or install external libraries for normal operation.